In Chinese medicine, we look at nature for insight with forever changing abilities for energetic momentum.

 Spring, represented by the wood element, is the ideal time for cleansing and rejuvenation of the liver and gall bladder, which are at peak activity to support the body through the seasonal change.
 In spring, we begin eating less, consuming lighter nourishment and cleansing the body of heavy winter foods.
 To support the liver/gall bladder and cleanse the body, focus on including fresh grown greens, sour, and seasonal foods to help the body during this beautiful transitional time of year.

 This is part 1 of a two part blog on cleansing.
-Look for part 2 next week for more details on specific fertility cleanses we recommend.
+Read more about our recommendations on fertility cleanses.